Cloth 101 Series

 4. Making Diapering Easy

-Cloth diapers 101 – your cloth diapers don’t have to be messy, expensive, or unsanitary.
-Cloth diapers have a bad rap after marketing campaigns pushed the convenience of disposable diapers.
-But, let’s face it, disposable diapers have major issues.
-They are bad for the environment, expensive over the lifetime of diapering a child, not always secure with messes, and have issues with fit.
-Cloth diapers, once deemed unsanitary, rise to all of these challenges with a little prep time, a lot less money, and the use of a washing machine.
-We don’t live in the 1800s anymore, and cloth diapers have evolved to be comfortable, sanitary, and environmentally sound options for diapering your baby.
-With Kanga Care, you get the best of all of these options with our Rumparooz diapers.
-Soon, you’ll be through cloth diapers 101 and moving on to the styling diapers that your baby could sport.
+Your cloth diapers don’t have to be messy, expensive, or unsanitary.
+Cloth diapers have a bad reputation after marketing campaigns pushing the convenience of disposable diapers.
+The fact is, disposable diapers have major issues as well.
+They are bad for the environment, lasting hundreds of years in landfills.
+They are expensive over the lifetime of diapering a child, and more so for multiples.
+Disposable diapers are not always secure with messes, causing blowouts, and have issues with fit.
+Most parents have come to accept blowouts as a normal part of their new life, but this does not need to be so!
+With our double gusseted Rumparooz, you can say goodbye to blowouts and multiple outfit changes!
+Cloth diapers rise to all of these challenges with a little prep time, a bit of learning and a lot less money.
+Cloth diapers have evolved a lot in recent years to be comfortable, sanitary, and environmentally sound options for diapering your baby.
+With Kanga Care, you get the best of all of these options!

 Messy?
 Unsanitary?
 Bad for Your Baby?
 No Way!

-Cloth diapers do require laundering, but times have changed, and no longer do you need to try to get cloth diapers clean and sanitized by hand.
-In fact, your washing machine does a great job of this on all your other clothes, so let it work for diapers, too.
-Cloth diapers can be easily laundered and left to dry, creating clean and sanitary options for diapering your baby.
-Simply remove the dirty diaper, dump solid waste into the toilet for disposal, and stick diaper and pads into your washer.
-Voila!
-Clean diapers!
-With Kanga Care, you get our double leg gusset to ensure that messes stay put in the diaper and not on clothes, and absorbent pad options that let you pick the best absorbency cloths for your baby.
-Rumparooz one size diapers are adjustable from newborn and six pounds up to thirty five pounds to ensure the best fit and leak protection.
-Best of all, you reduce household waste by eliminating the endless parade of disposable diapers in the trash, keeping your baby and your house that much cleaner.
+Cloth diapers do require proper laundering, but times have changed and no longer do you need to try to get cloth diapers clean and sanitized by hand.
+You can wash diapers right in your washing machine!
+Though some do choose to wash by hand depending on their circumstances.
+Cloth diapers can be easily washed and left to dry, not unlike the laundry that you already do!
+Simply remove the dirty diaper from your little one, clear any solid waste into the toilet for disposal, and put the diaper shell and inserts into a wet bag or storage pail for wash day.
+We recommend washing every 2-3 days or sooner for best results.
+So when this time comes, all you need to do is grab your wet bag or pail and toss the contents into the wash!
+Just like that, you’ll have clean diapers once again!
+With Kanga Care, you get our double leg gusset to ensure that messes stay put in the diaper and not on clothes.
+So though we are making more laundry, we are also saving multiple outfits changes per day!
+Best of all, you reduce household waste (and smell!!).
+By eliminating the endless parade of disposable diapers in the trash, you can keep your baby and your house that much cleaner!

 5. How to Use Cloth Diapers Depends on the Diaper

-There are videos, instruction manuals, YouTube videos, and grandma’s advice on how to use cloth diapers.
-You fold one way for boys, another way for girls, one way for newborns and use two or three diapers folded together for toddlers; then you fasten them with sharp diaper pins and hope you do not prick your baby doing so.
+There are graphics, instruction manuals, YouTube videos, and grandma’s advice on how to use cloth diapers.
+All the advice can seem overwhelming!
+With different ways to fold diapers for boys, girls, babies and toddlers - then you still have to fasten them with sharp diaper pins and hope you do not prick your baby.
 What a hassle!
 Early prefold diapers had Velcro attachments that invariably got weaker with washings and were set so they did not always fit babies tightly, resulting in sagging and leaks.
 The alternative seemed to be disposable diapers, which are a constant expense and result in massive amounts of trash, both in the home and in the landfill.
-There is, however, another much better alternative on today’s market.
+There is, however, another much better alternative on today’s market that makes all of this much simpler!

 How to Use Cloth Diapers the Modern Way

-in a wide variety of colors to match your nursery décor.
-These are heavy duty, and the seams are physically sealed; they are made to hold 15 diapers and inserts.
+A 6R soaker set comes standard with our pocket Rumparooz.
+These inserts make the diaper even more versatile with customizable absorbency settings.
+Then there are liners to help with the cleanup and they protect your diapers from potentially harmful diaper creams.In addition, we make Wet Bags and changing pads in a wide variety of colors and prints to match your nursery décor.
+Our wet bags are heavy duty, and the seams are physically sealed to lock in odor.
+They are made in two different sizes to best fit your needs with a snap handle to hang them anywhere!
 These bags are inexpensive enough that you could have one at home and one to go with you.
 So come on board and you will agree that Kanga care products are all you need to know about how to use cloth diapers!
+We have everything you need to get started and in wonderfully, deeply discounted bundles (https://www.kangacare.com/collections/diaper-packages)

-When you begin to diaper boys, it is important to remember that there are important, key differences in diapering a boy verses a girl.
-Diapering a boy can be challenging due to differences in anatomy.
-Being a parent means that you will have plenty of opportunities to learn how to change diapers so that they fit properly and will provide the maximum amount of dryness for your little one.
-Changing a diaper on a baby boy is quite easy.
-First, lay the baby down on a changing table or other suitable location.
-You will want to use baby wipes to clean the lower extremities of the infant.
-Allow the baby to briefly air dry before placing the diaper on.
-When using baby wipes, it is important that the skin is dry before you put the clean diaper on.
-The trick to a squirt-free experience is making sure that genitals do not come into contact with cold air.
-Placing a soft cloth such as a towel, extra soaker, burp cloth, or diaper over the genitals will usually help prevent this unpleasant experience.
+You may have heard how you’ve got to be quick when changing a boy due to their anatomy.
+Don’t be scared one bit, first, lay the baby down on a changing table or other suitable location.
+You will want to use wipes to clean his lower extremities.
+The trick to a squirt-free experience is remembering that the sudden burst of cold air on the genitals can stimulate your baby to pee.
+Placing a soft wash cloth, burp cloth, or diaper over the genitals will usually help prevent this unpleasant experience.
+One good suggestion is to open up the dirty diaper to allow air flow, then closing it again for a moment.
+This will stimulate baby to go and wet inside of the diaper and not on you!
 Many parents will also keep a small towel or extra liner handy during changes in case of accidents involving projected urine.
-Next, slide the diaper under the baby and fasten the snaps around the waist.
+Next, slide the clean diaper under the baby and fasten the snaps around the waist.
 When you diaper boys, it is very important that the diaper fits properly.
-The diaper should fit snugly across the waistline so that there is no pinching, but it should be tight enough that urine and poo does not escape.
+The diaper should fit snugly across the waistline so that there is no pinching, but it should be tight enough that urine and poop does not escape.
 The top line of the diaper should be even with the belly button.
+Be sure to tuck his penis into place, down and centered so he doesn’t pee up or out the sides.
 In many ways, the process of sandwiching a diaper onto the newborn is similar to folding a burrito shell.

 Should I Use a Diaper Cover?